terminusdb/terminusdb-docs/README.md

-# TerminusDB Documentation (Next)
+# TerminusDB Technical Documentation (gitbook-test)

-This is in-progress work on the next phase of TerminusDB documentation.
+A temporary branch to test the import functionality of Gitbook.